ISBP/support/docs/closure-info.md

 ::: info END OF LIFE
-NetherGames will be closing on the 28th of June 2026.
+NetherGames closed on the 28th of June 2026.
 For more details, please read our [Closure Announcement](https://support.nethergames.org/closure-announcement).
 :::

 # Closure FAQ and Information